Paul Rabinow: Case work

 Case work functions as an exercise in framing problems so as to identify potentially significant elements, relations, and interfaces.
 Case work underscores questions of how such material should be presented.
 Case work can indicate strengths and weaknesses in the venues in which inquiry is initiated and formed.
 Casework, therefore, is an essential aspect of inquiry neither reducible to theory nor an end-in-itself.

 (a) Constructing Equipment, Can the Human and Life Science Collaborate?
 (SynBERC 2006–2011).

 Rabinow was an investigator in the (Human) Practices Thrust of the Synthetic Biology Engineering Research Center.
 Synberc (Synthetic Biology Research Center) | EBRC.
-With Gaymon Bennett, he had been part of a collaborative effort to re-think the relationship between ethics and science within this NSF funded Engineering Research Center.
+With Gaymon Bennett, he had been part of a collaborative effort to re-think the relationship between ethics and science within this NSF-funded Engineering Research Center.
 In SynBERC, the mandate from the NSF was to invent a collaborative mode of engagement such that the relationship between ethics and science might be reconceived and reworked.

 (b) Chronicling Emergent Organizations (Celera Diagnostics 2003).

-Rabinow, working with Talia Dan-Cohen, then an undergraduate at Berkeley, took up the challenge of chronicling Celera Diagnostic’s efforts to turn the complete sequence of the human genome into tools for diagnosing molecular predispositions for pathological developments in health.
-The anthropological work was an experiment in thought and production, given a self-imposed one year time limit for both research and writing.
+Rabinow, working with Talia Dan-Cohen, then an undergraduate at Berkeley, took up the challenge of chronicling Celera Diagnostic's efforts to turn the complete sequence of the human genome into tools for diagnosing molecular predispositions for pathological developments in health.
+The anthropological work was an experiment in thought and production, given a self-imposed one-year time limit for both research and writing.
 It was an experiment in collaboration involving first and second order modes of observation.
-The product is Rabinow and Dan-Cohen’s A Machine to Make a Future: Biotech Chronicles.
+The product is Rabinow and Dan-Cohen's A Machine to Make a Future: Biotech Chronicles.

 (c) New Venues: Problematizing Knowledge, Care and Ethics (Centre d'Études du Polymorphisme Humain (CEPH) 1994).

 The fieldwork leading up to French DNA: Trouble in Purgatory focused on a multidimensional crisis revolving around a proposal for commercial collaboration between an American biotechnology start-up company and the French laboratory that led the genome sequencing effort in France, the CEPH.
 As opposed to his earlier book, French Modern, French DNA is not a history of the present but an initial case study in the anthropology of the contemporary.
-Rabinow accepted the challenge from the Center’s scientific director to be a 'philosophic observer.’
-His task was to identify the formation of constellations of value judgments around new forms of scientific knowledge, and to make that process available for further debate and modification, not to adjudicate disputes.
-The text is in part a meditation on committed ‘disinterestedness:’ “a certain vocational integrity, an asceticism in Weber and Foucault's senses, a certain rigor and patience that could, lead us somewhere beyond what we already believe and know.”
-This work still emphasizes the observation in “participant-observation” and can be contrasted to latter work at SynBERC in which both poles are put into play.
+Rabinow accepted the challenge from the center's scientific director to be a "philosophic observer."
+His task was to identify the formation of constellations of value judgments around new forms of scientific knowledge and to make that process available for further debate and modification, not to adjudicate disputes.
+The text is, in part, a meditation on committed "disinterestedness," or “a certain vocational integrity, an asceticism in Weber and Foucault's senses, a certain rigor and patience that could, lead us somewhere beyond what we already believe and know.”
+This work still emphasizes the observation in “participant-observation” and can be contrasted to later work at SynBERC in which both poles are put into play.

 (d) New Venues of Knowledge and Commerce: The Rise of Biotech Start-up Companies, (Cetus Corporation 1980s).